List of the United States Army munitions by supply catalog designation: Mixed lots

-Repacked Ammo Cans
+Repacked ammo cans

 Lots made up of old or damaged ammunition were from the same lot.
 They would be inspected, overhauled, sorted and repacked for re-use.
 Repacked ammunition was usually resealed in an unpainted ammo can with the information stamped on the container in black ink.
 The arsenal or manufacturer who did the repacking would use their manufacturer's code followed by the last two digits of the year it was repacked.
-The paperwork would list the original Lot Code and new Lot Code to help in tracing defective or unsuitable ammunition.
+The paperwork would list the original lot code and new lot code to help in tracing defective or unsuitable ammunition.
 The repacked crate would have a line of text beginning with "REPACKED LOT:" followed by the new lot code.
 In 1952 this text was replaced with "FUNCTIONAL LOT:", as troops had been leery of using "used" ammunition.
-If the lot was being repacked by the same manufacturer, the lot code would be the same, but it would have underneath it the text: "REPACKED" followed by the manufacturer code and the digits of the month and year (e.g., TW-01-44 was repacked by Twin Cities Arsenal in January of 1944).
+If the lot was being repacked by the same manufacturer, the lot code would be the same, but it would have underneath it the text: "REPACKED" followed by the manufacturer code and the digits of the month and year (e.g., TW-01-44 was repacked by Twin Cities Arsenal in January 1944).

-Standard Ammunition Box
+Standard ammunition box

 A re-closeable metal box with a hinged metal lid sealed with a foam-rubber gasket to keep out moisture and rain and a folding metal handle to aid in carrying it.
 They were originally designed to only store belted machine gun ammunition, but later became a standard container after the war for all sorts of ammunition packed in cartons and / or clips and bandoleers.
 Originally planned to be disposable, they were recycled for reloading.

 The ammo boxes were originally painted Olive Drab Brown (OD3) with white lettering, but were later painted Olive Drab Green (OD7) with yellow lettering.
 The early individual M1 and M2 series metal boxes were also painted with the same colored ammunition identification stripes as the pre-war and early-war M1917 wooden packing crates.

 They were first shipped individually, but were later bulk-packed in unpainted wire-bound plywood crates with stencil-painted or ink-stamped lettering.
 The .30 M1 and M1A1 ammo boxes were packed four to a crate that weighed around 90 pounds and had a volume of 1 cubic foot.
 The M1 ammo crate held a total of 1,000 belted or linked rounds packed in 4 M1 ammo boxes and the later M1A1 ammo crate held a total of 1,000 belted or 1,100 linked rounds packed in M1A1 ammo boxes.
 There were two .50 M2 ammo boxes to a crate (for a total of 220 belted or 210 linked rounds) with a volume of 0.93 cubic feet.
 The later M2A1 can also came packed two to a crate (for a total of 200 linked rounds) with a volume of 0.85 cubic feet.